Husband limits my time with friends

 It's good to start your discussion by reassuring your husband that he is the person that you have chosen, and that you love him, for better or for worse.
 However, loving him does not mean denying yourself contact with your friends.
 Assure him that you wouldn't spend so much time with him if he wasn't so important to you.
 Explain that having interests and friends outside of your primary relationship may serve to complement your relationship.
 If you each have unique experiences, you may have new things to talk about with one another.
 It also makes for a more fulfilling relationship, as you are two different, independent human beings coming together to form one relationship.
 The relationship is as strong as the individuals who are in it.
 By strengthening yourself, and with your husband pursuing his interests, you are more likely to maintain a thriving, rich relationship.

 If this discussion doesn't help, you may consider seeking support from others, like an objective friend or a couples counselor.
 Another person may help offer a different perspective and provide support.
 Couples counseling may offer you two a way to negotiate together with a caring, trained, experienced therapist who will, by working with the two of you, help you each identify, understand, negotiate, and reach your goals.
-If you are a Columbia student, you can make an appointment at Counseling Psychological Services by calling x4-2878.
-If you are not at Columbia, you can find someone in a few ways: by asking your primary care provider for a referral; by contacting a local, state, or national mental health organization; or, by calling your nearest university's health/medical center or psychology department for a referral or possibly a training program nearby.
+You can find someone in a few ways: by asking your primary care provider for a referral; by contacting a local, state, or national mental health organization; or, by calling your nearest university's health/medical center or psychology department for a referral or possibly a training program nearby.
 Remember, you want a certified or licensed social worker or psychologist who does couples counseling.
 If your husband is not ready to go with you to counseling, you may go on your own.

 Remember, change is possible and it sounds as though you are willing to invest the time and energy to have the relationship you want.